keyboardio/Kaleidoscope/docs/codebase/code-style.md

 <!-- TODO: Review the wording: changed to mention that our target are not necessarily programmers. -->
 <dt>Avoid constructs that our average C++ programmer would find tricky or hard to maintain</dt>
 <dd>
 C++ has features that may not be generally appropriate because of the complexity they introduce to the code.
 In widely used code, it may be more acceptable to use trickier language constructs, because any benefits of more complex implementation are multiplied widely by usage, and the cost in understanding the complexity does not need to be paid again when working with new portions of the codebase.
-When in doubt, waivers to rules of this type can be sought by asking your project leads.
-This is specifically important for our codebase because code ownership and team membership changes over time: even if everyone that works with some piece of code currently understands it, such understanding is not guaranteed to hold a few years from now.
-Not to mention that our target audience are average people, not average C++ programmers.
+When in doubt, waivers to rules of this type can be sought by asking [the Kaleidoscope maintainers](maintainers.md).
+This is specifically important for our codebase because code ownership changes over time: even if everyone that works with some piece of code currently understands it, such understanding is not guaranteed to hold a few years from now.
+Not to mention that our target audience are average people, not necessarily professional C++ programmers.
 </dd>

 <!-- TODO: Un-googlified... -->